 Making ten is such an important concept for students because it builds their addition fact fluency and number concept.
 This playful flower coverall game is such a fun way to practice making ten with the numbers one through nine.
 Flower Coverall is perfect for spring!

-This activity is super simple to prepare!
+This making ten activity is super simple to prepare!

 I first printed the coverall mat on white cardstock.
 I chose to put the mat in a plastic page protector, but laminating it would work just as well.

-Then I grabbed some butterfly eraser manipulatives that I had picked up from the Target Dollar Spot and pulled out a pencil and paper clip to use for the spinner.
+Then, I grabbed some butterfly eraser manipulatives that I had picked up from the Target Dollar Spot and pulled out a pencil and paper clip to use for the spinner.

-I put the erasers, pencil, and paper clip in a plastic bin to keep the materials organized and viola!
+I put the erasers, pencil and paper clip in a plastic bin to keep the materials organized and – viola!
 The math center was ready to play.

-Flower Coverall Activity
+Making Ten Flower Coverall

 I had my students do this activity as a math warm-up to review making ten, but this activity would also be great to use with a guided math group or a math station.